 Riley also regularly assists clients with legal strategy, motion practice, and appeals.
 He has assisted with appeals at the U.S. Court of Appeals for the Eleventh Circuit and in appellate courts in Alabama and Wisconsin.
 He also has assisted as an “appellate lawyer at trial,” with responsibility for briefing dispositive motions, Daubert motions, motions in limine, and post-judgment motions, and for handling various evidentiary and legal issues arising over the course of trial.

 Riley maintains an active pro bono practice.
 He has successfully handled an immigration appeal before the Eleventh Circuit, resulting in a stay of removal and the grant of the petition for review.

-Riley received his J.D. (with honors) from Emory University School of Law, where he was a managing editor of the Emory Law Journal.
-He was also an extern for the Hon.
+Before joining Bradley, Riley received his J.D. (with honors) from Emory University School of Law, where he was a managing editor of the Emory Law Journal.
+He also was an extern for the Hon.
 Richard W. Story of the U.S. District Court for the Northern District of Georgia.
 Riley graduated from Auburn University with a B.A. in Political Science (magna cum laude).